 Use instant yeast or bread machine yeast.
-This may be added with dry ingredients and does not beed to be dissolved in water.
+This may be added with dry ingredients and does not need to be dissolved in water.
 Store yeast in an airtight container and refrigerate or freeze to maintain freshness.

-When a recipe calls for oil and honey, put oil in measuring cup first and then honey.
+When a recipe calls for oil and honey, put oil in the measuring cup first and then honey.
 This allows the honey to slide out more easily.

-When dough is kneaded properly, you should be able to slowly stretch a small piece into a thin windowpane, thin enough to see light through. if it tears, you may need to knead longer.
+When the dough is kneaded properly, you should be able to slowly stretch a small piece into a thin windowpane, thin enough to see light through. if it tears, you may need to knead longer.

 Start counting kneading time as soon as you have added the last of the flour.

-To test if dough has risen to double in size, press finger lightly and quickly into dough.
-If indentation springs back, let rise additional time. if indentation remains or comes back slowly, dough has risen enough.
+To test if the dough has risen to double in size, press finger lightly and quickly into dough.
+If indentation springs back, let rise additional time. if indentation remains or comes back slowly, the dough has risen enough.

 Using a meat thermometer is extremely helpful in determining when bread is done.
-Bread is done when internal temperature is 190ºF-200ºF.
+Bread is done when the internal temperature is 190ºF-200ºF.